Shreyas-prog108/OrgaNext1/README.md

 # Shreyas Pandey, Sparsh Verma and Sumit Nishad

 ## This Project is designed for Innotech,2024.
-We have designed a regional university/college resource management system which is more efficient and includes new technology like Jupyter Notebook, AI, Microsoft Azure.
+We have designed a regional university/college resource management system which is more efficient than traditional event management systems and includes new technology like Jupyter Notebook, AI, Microsoft Azure.

 ### Below are required software knowledge or database tools